JonathanBusch/SOEE5010_Python/content/website_data/index.md

 ## Statistics in Python

 Welcome to the Python statistics labs for SOEE5010: Research Methods, taught by Jonathan Busch in the School of Earth & Environment.
+These workshops are a prerequisite for any student wishing to take SOEE5582: Tools & Techniques in Ecological Economics in the second semester (unless you are already familiar with Python programme).

 ### Locations